 What is Mortgage Pre-approval?

 Mortgage pre-approval is essentially a letter from a lender that states that you qualify for a loan of a certain amount and at a certain interest rate based on an evaluation of your credit and financial history.
 You’ll need to shop for homes within the price range guaranteed by your pre-approved mortgage.
+You can find out how much house you can afford with our home affordability calculator.

 Armed with a letter of pre-approval you can show sellers that you are a serious homebuyer with the means to purchase a home.
 In many ways it’s competitive to buying a home in cash.
 In the eyes of the seller, pre-approval can often push you ahead of other potential buyers who have not yet been approved for a mortgage.